What do you want to know about periods and sex?

 My period has been irregular.
 It was coming on sometimes for months in a row and sometimes it skipped a month.
 Then it just completely went off and its been several months.
 This has happened before: it had went off for a long time then it eventually came on.
 But now I'm worried because I've been sexually active and the boy....you knows in me.
 Should I be worried I might be pregnant?
 Or could there just be something wrong with me for missing periods?

 If your boyfriend ejaculates inside you -- or really, if you have unprotected intercourse, even without full ejaculation -- without using any method of birth control, then there is a very good reason to be worried about pregnancy, because you have been taking high risks of becoming pregnant.
-Please know that young women who have intercourse without any method of birth control being used -- be that condoms, the birth control pill or other reliable methods -- has as much as a 90% chance of becoming pregnant within one year of doing so.
-In other words, if you keep this up, you're almost guaranteed to become pregnant.
+Please know that young people who have intercourse without any method of birth control being used -- be that condoms, the birth control pill or other reliable methods -- have as much as a 90% chance of becoming pregnant within one year of doing so.
+In other words, if you keep this up, you're almost guaranteed to become pregnant soon.